QuantFILab/Divfolio/README.md

 To pick company stocks to portfolio (Required)
 1. Click on Cart icon to open the input window
 2. Tpye company' ticker
-3. Chick "Add" button
+3. Chick "add" button

-4. You need to add one by one the ticker
+You need to add one by one the ticker.
+The result will be shown in STEP 2.

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step1_port.png?raw=true)

+### STEP 2

 ## Examples 2: Uploeading CSV. file